To content

 Making Facebook accessible for people with deaf-blindness and visual impairment

-From 2013 to 2014, I was in charge of design and aided development when the Swedish Post and Telecom Authority launched a website that made Facebook accessible for people with deaf-blindness and visual impairment.
+From 2013 to 2014, I was in charge of design and aided development when the Swedish Post and Telecom Authority launched a website that made Facebook accessible for people with deaf-blindness.

 Quick summary

-“Fejjan För Alla” was a website that made using Facebook accessible for people with deaf-blindness and varying degrees of visual impairment.
-It was a project by the Swedish Post and Telecom Authority released in February 2014.
+“Fejjan För Alla” was a website that made using Facebook accessible for people with deaf-blindness and visual impairment.
+It was a project by the Swedish Post and Telecom Authority (PTS) released in February 2014.
 It got national news coverage and praise from its users.

 Users told us the website was the best way to use Facebook, by far!
 They could now do things they never could do before.

-As the only designer in a small team at HiQ, I met with users with different degrees of visual impairment, hearing loss, and deaf-blindness.
-With their help I designed, developed, and usability tested an HTML prototype of this website.
-A lot of code I wrote was later reused for the final website.
+As the only designer in a small team, I met with users with visual impairment, hearing loss, and deaf-blindness.
+With their help I designed, developed, and usability tested an HTML prototype.
+This code was reused for the final website.

-Note: “Fejjan För Alla” was taken offline later in December 2015 due to upcoming Facebook API restrictions.
-Too many essential features weren’t possible to maintain.
+Note: The website was taken offline later in December 2015 due to Facebook API restrictions.
+Features weren’t possible to maintain.

-After extensive user research with the accessibility community in Sweden, PTS had learned that Facebook wasn’t accessible for people with different degrees of visual impairment and deaf-blindness.
+After extensive user research with the accessibility community in Sweden, PTS had learned that Facebook wasn’t accessible for people with visual impairment and deaf-blindness.

-At this time, neither Facebook’s website nor apps for iOS and Android worked well with screen readers, Braille keyboards, and other types of assistive technologies.
+At this time, Facebook’s website and mobile apps didn’t work well with screen readers, Braille keyboards, and other assistive technologies.

 Goal set by PTS

-Before the team and I could learn more about the users and their types of disabilities, we had to make a big choice regarding technology.
+Before the team and I could learn more about the users and their disabilities, we had to make a choice regarding technology.

-For reaching as many users as possible, we decided to develop a website instead of native mobile apps for iOS and Android.
-Since the project had a very tight budget, this was the only feasible option.
+For reaching as many users as possible, we decided to build a website instead of native apps for iOS and Android.
+Since the project had a tight budget, this was the only feasible option.

 The website would use the Facebook API to replicate essential Facebook features.
-Since HTML works well with assistive technologies such as screen readers and Braille keyboards, we felt confident in our choice.
+Since HTML works well with screen readers and Braille keyboards, we were confident.

 Meeting users with deaf-blindness

-Two years earlier I had taken a course in website accessibility, but apart from that no one in our team had any experience in accessibility.
+Two years earlier, I had taken a course in website accessibility.
+However, no one else in our team had any experience in accessibility.
 We knew we had much to learn.

 Making a prototype using HTML, CSS, and Javascript

-I made sure to follow the Web Content Accessibility Guidelines.
-I also wrote realistic content like:
+I made sure to follow the Web Content Accessibility Guidelines and write realistic made-up content like:

 • List of friends including their profile pages